 Center for Clinical Trials Study Design Consulting Service

-Areas Covered by the CCTES Consulting Service:
+Areas Covered by the CCT Consulting Service

-- Advice on dealing with funding agencies.
+- Advice on dealing with sponsors of industry-funded studies.

-Format of the CCT’s Consulting Service:
+Format of the CCT’s Consulting Service

 Co-director: Kay Dickersin